A Coinductive Approach to Proof Search through Typed Lambda-Calculi: Decontraction

-\begin{lemma}[Solution spaces are maximally co-contracted] Given sequent $\seq\Gamma C$, the solution space $\sol{\Gamma}C$ is maximally co-contracted w.\,r.\,t.~$\Gamma$. \end{lemma} \begin{proof} By coinduction.
+\begin{lemma}[Full solution spaces are maximally decontracted] Given sequent $\seq\Gamma C$, the full solution space $\sol{\Gamma}C$ is maximally decontracted w.\,r.\,t.~$\Gamma$. \end{lemma} \begin{proof} By coinduction.
 For the variable occurrences that are on display in the one-line formula (\ref{eq:one-line-sol-space}) for $\sol\Gamma{\vec A\impl p}$---that is, for each of the $y$'s that are head variables of the displayed summands---the local context is $\Delta=\Gamma,\vec x:\vec A$, and if $y_1$ and $y_2$ have the same type in $\Delta$ with target atom $p$, both variables appear as head variables with the same lists of argument terms.
-For variable occurrences hidden in the $j$-th argument of some $y$, we use two facts: (i) the $j$-th argument is maximally co-contracted w.\,r.\,t. $\Delta$ by coinductive hypothesis; (ii) $\Delta$ collects the variables $\lambda$-abstracted on the path from the root of the term to the root of $j$-th argument. \end{proof} \begin{example} Let $\Gamma:=\{z:p\}$, $\Delta:=\Gamma,x:p$, $N:=\lb x^p.z\tuple{}$ and $N':=\lb x^p.z\tuple{}+x\tuple{}$.
-The term $N$ is not maximally co-contracted w.\,r.\,t. $\Gamma$.
+For variable occurrences hidden in the $j$-th argument of some $y$, we use two facts: (i) the $j$-th argument is maximally decontracted w.\,r.\,t. $\Delta$ by coinductive hypothesis; (ii) $\Delta$ collects the variables $\lambda$-abstracted on the path from the root of the term to the root of $j$-th argument. \end{proof} \begin{example} Let $\Gamma:=\{z:p\}$, $\Delta:=\Gamma,x:p$, $N:=\lb x^p.z\tuple{}$ and $N':=\lb x^p.z\tuple{}+x\tuple{}$.
+The term $N$ is not maximally decontracted w.\,r.\,t. $\Gamma$.
 Intuitively, the sum $z\tuple{}$ is not saturated, as it does not record all the alternative proofs of $\seq{\Delta}p$.
-Hence $N$ cannot be the solution space $\sol{\Gamma}{p\impl p}$ --- the latter is $N'$, hence $N'$ is maximally co-contracted w.\,r.\,t. $\Gamma$, by the previous lemma.
-The output of co-contraction $[\Gamma/\Gamma]N$ (being $N$) is not maximally co-contracted\footnote{This is in contrast with the definition of co-contraction in \cite{FICS2013}, which outputs maximally co-contracted terms, e.g. $[\Gamma/\Gamma]N=N'$ in this case.}.
-We will be interested mostly in applying co-contraction to already maximally co-contracted terms, e.g. solution spaces. \end{example}
+Hence $N$ cannot be the full solution space $\sol{\Gamma}{p\impl p}$ --- the latter is $N'$, hence $N'$ is maximally decontracted w.\,r.\,t. $\Gamma$, by the previous lemma.
+The output of decontraction $[\Gamma/\Gamma]N$ (being $N$) is not maximally decontracted\footnote{This is in contrast with the definition of co-contraction in \cite{FICS2013}, which outputs maximally decontracted terms, e.\,g., $[\Gamma/\Gamma]N=N'$ in this case.}.
+We will be interested mostly in applying decontraction to already maximally decontracted terms, e.\,g., full solution spaces. \end{example}

 \begin{lemma} If $|\Gamma'\setminus\Gamma|$ and $|\Delta|$ are disjoint, $\Gamma',\Delta$ is a context and $\Gamma\leq\Gamma'$ then $[\Gamma',\Delta/\Gamma,\Delta]T\bisimp[\Gamma'/\Gamma]T$. \end{lemma} \begin{proof} Easy coinduction. \end{proof}